 Interpreters should be installed and available in shell via

 python3.xcommands.
 For more information, see: Python installation tips in Developer Wiki.

 - For large contributions, a signed Individual Contributor License.
 Agreement (ICLA) to the Apache Software Foundation (ASF).

 Share Your Intent

-- Find or create an issue in the Beam issue tracker (JIRA).
+- Find or create an issue in the Beam repo.
 Tracking your work in an issue will avoid duplicated or conflicting work, and provide a place for notes.
 Later, your pull request will be linked to the issue as well.
-You can find the Jira beginner’s guide and some useful Jira tips in our Wiki.

 - If your change is large or it is your first change, it is a good idea to discuss it on the email@example.com mailing list.